 The primary vineyard is situated on the Alvear family estate.
 The location of the family’s Lagar de las Puentes, located inside the family’s vineyard, ensures that the grapes arrive to the processing facilities in optimal conditions.

 Albariza.
 Rich in calcium carbonate, with the soil and subsoil composed of soft marlstone, a type of soil composed mostly of limestone and mud.
 These soils are poor in organic matter, infertile, of a simple mineral composition, with a crumbly consistency.

 Continental.
 Very long, arid summers, and relatively short and mild winters.Continental.
 Very long, arid summers, and relatively short and mild winters.

 The Pedro Ximénez grapes are pressed in a pneumatic membrane press, and the temperature controlled fermentation takes place first in stainless steel, and is completed in concrete tanks.
 Due to the abundance of natural sugars that are accumulated during the ripening process, the wine will reach 15% alcohol naturally, without the necessity of adding any extra alcohol.
 This is the key to Alvear’s Fino and Amontillado, and the intensity of their Oloroso.

-After the winter, the wines are tasted and classified for ageing.
+After the winter, the wines are tasted and classified for aging.
 The wine is transferred to 512L American oak barrels for several years, distributed in the traditional system of criaderas and soleras.
 As opposed to the Fino, Alvear produces their Oloroso by impeding the development of the flor.
-The impact of this oxidative ageing is more dependent on the oak, oxygen, and time.
+The impact of this oxidative aging is more dependent on the oak, oxygen, and time.

 For more detail on the winemaking, and ageing process, please read the winery page.